-To deliver critical community services, the program is focusing on identifying stable revenue sources to fund three major categories of work:
+To deliver critical community services, the Sustainable Future program is focused on identifying stable revenue sources to fund three major categories of work:

-- Capital Maintenance - maintain or replace existing facilities preventing asset failures, such as the replacement of a roof or major repair of a play structure.
+- Capital Maintenance: Maintain or replace existing facilities to prevent asset failures, such as the replacement of a roof or major repair of a play structure.

 Financial Sustainability Work to Date